Data URI Images: Are We There yet?

 Not so small images

 In almost all cases: No. But you’ll have to take a second look if you are designing a secure site.
-To quote wikipedia:
+To quote Wikipedia:

 When browsing a secure HTTPS website, web browsers commonly require that all elements of a web page be downloaded over secure connections, or the user will be notified of reduced security due to a mixture of secure and insecure elements.
 HTTPS requests have significant overhead over common HTTP requests, so embedding data in data URIs may improve speed in this case.